Sambir: Jesuit Monastery

 A Jesuit monastery was established in Sambor in 1698 by Bracław voivode Chomentowski.
 In 1706 the construction of a Jesuit residence on the site of the former castle commenced.
-The Baroque monastery church of the Nativity of Christ was erected between 1709-1751.
+The Baroque monastery church of the Nativity of Christ was erected between 1709–1751.
 After the dissolution of Jesuits in 1773 the building was used as a military depot.
-After 1823 it was restored for the needs of a local gymnasium located on the premises of the nearby Jesuit college (1756-1759).
+After 1823 it was restored for the needs of a local gymnasium located on the premises of the nearby Jesuit college (1756–1759).
 In 1847 the church restored its function under the Bernardine Order and was reconsecrated in honour of the Assumption.
-After reconstruction in 1981-1986 an organ hall has been functioning in the church building.
+After reconstruction in 1981–1986 an organ hall has been functioning in the church building.

 Local Court building

-Constructed in 1906-1909 on the site of a former Bernardine monsatery to house the powiat court, under Soviet rule the building was used by the military.
+Constructed in 1906–1909 on the site of a former Bernardine monastery to house the powiat court, under Soviet rule the building was used by the military.
 In 1999 a faculty of Drohobych Pedagogical University was opened at the location, however soon thereafter the building was abandoned and currently remains unused.